Top

 Guiding You Through the Estate Administration Process

 Did one of your dearly loved ones pass away?
 Estate matters and probate procedures might be the last thing you are thinking about.
 It is at this time that you need the assistance of an experienced probate attorney.
-When the transitional tasks of probate are neglected, an individual’s final wishes may be neglected.
+When the transitional tasks of probate are neglected, an individual’s final wishes may be disregarded.
 This can leave strangers to decide how to handle the estate.
-An experienced and knowledgeable probate attorney who knows the ins and outs of estates, trusts and the probate process can help expedite the frustrating and complicated endeavor.
-When you place their estate in the trustworthy hands of our Centennial probate attorneys, you will find the comfort and time you need to mourn and share memories of your loved one with family and friends.

 Understanding the Probate Process in Colorado

-Probate is basically a checklist of legal procedures and requirements that you must follow after someone dies with a certain amount of assets.
-The probate process involves the following:
+Probate is essentially a checklist of legal procedures and requirements that you must follow after someone dies with a certain amount of assets.

 • Proving the person’s will (if he or she has one)